TommyNeeld/private-company-insights/README.md

 - No ability to modify
 - Large model - slow to run

-**Note:** can also be used to create an initial label set for later use e.g. [this](https://www.vennify.ai/generating-training-data-zero-shot/) article
+**Note:** can also be used to create an initial label set for later use e.g. [this](https://www.vennify.ai/generating-training-data-zero-shot/) article shows the application of zero-shot to create an initial label set on which a simple classifier can be trained & modified going forward.

 #### Fine-tuning approach

-[SetFit](https://github.com/huggingface/setfit) is a library that allows you to fine-tune a model on a limited set of labels.
-We can use this to fine-tune a model on the 3 classes.
+[SetFit](https://github.com/huggingface/setfit) is a library that allows you to fine-tune a model on a limited set of labels - in the 'few shot' regime.
+It is a recent approach and has shown very strong performance.
+It fine-tunes a sentence-transformer using contrastive siamese training with a classification head (typically log reg).

 Pros:
 - Shown to be high-performing in the few-shot regime
-- Requires limited training data
+- Only requires a small set of training data

 Cons:
 - Requires human-in-the-loop to label
-- Large model - slow to run
+- Cold-start problem - need an initial set (can be based on keywords)

 #### Naive classifier approach